Strep A & Rheumatic heart disease

 Tragically, many Aboriginal and Torres Strait Islander Australians die of the disease in their 40s.

-Why are Aboriginal and Torres Strait Islander people at such high risk of RHD?
+Why are Aboriginal and Torres Strait Islander people at such high risk of Strep A Infection?

 Aboriginal and Torres Strait Islander Australians live with some of the highest rates of Strep A infection, ARF and RHD in the world – caused by very high exposure to Strep A in young children.